sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Create PostScript and PDF graphics in TeX
+Short desc    : Create PostScript and PDF graphics in TeX
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : PGF is a macro package for creating graphics.
+Descript     : PGF is a macro package for creating graphics.
 It is platform-
              : and format-independent and works together with the most
              : important TeX backend drivers, including pdfTeX and dvips.
 It
              : comes with a user-friendly syntax layer called TikZ.
 Its usage